 Flexor tendonitis is inflammation of the flexor tendons in the foot which bend the big toes.
 They run down the inside of the ankle and under the foot to the toes.
+When the tendons are injured, it can cause foot pain, particularly in the arch and inside ankle.
+Resting is the best way to treat this foot injury to allow the tendon to heal.

 Symptoms of flexor tendonitis